sabareeshs786/shopswiftly-inventory/README.md

-# This is for admin and editor
+# This is an image server used to fetch image data of the products that are being sold